MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 - The number of users required to develop and manage content.

 > [!TIP]
-> To help determine the right type and number of licenses for your business requirements and circumstances, see [this article](migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md).
+> To help determine the right type and number of licenses for your business requirements and circumstances, see [this related article](migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md).

 ### Consolidation opportunity